 - A. Increases in total output, but with temporary job losses for some domestic workers. - B. Increases in total output, but with permanent job losses for some domestic workers. - C. Decreases in total output, but with no changes in the number of domestic jobs available. - D. Decreases in total output, along with permanent job losses for some domestic workers. - 87.
-Which of the following would be a legitimate government activity in the U.S. economy? - A. The provision of public goods and services. - B. The regulation of water pollution. - C. Enforcing child labor laws. - D. All of the choices are correct.
+Which of the following would be a legitimate government activity in the U.S. economy?

+- The enactment of antitrust laws to protect consumers.

+- B. The regulation of water pollution.

+- C. Enforcing child labor laws.

+- D. All of the choices are correct.